 **Helpful tips and common mistakes

-The original recipe above is made for the vegetarian version of Thai pineapple fried rice; however, you can choose to add shrimp, chicken, pork, beef, or even tofu for more substance.
+This Thai pineapple fried rice recipe is vegetarian; however, you can choose to add shrimp, chicken, pork, beef, or even tofu for more substance.
 Fried rice is always best with day-old rice since it is not as wet as freshly cooked rice.

 If you don’t have any old rice on hand, spread your freshly cooked rice out on a tray.
 Cut lines through the rice with your rice paddle to let it cool and chill the rice, uncovered, in the refrigerator.
 This will dry out the rice so it ready for fried rice.